zsofiasomlai/pbx-group-security/content/challenges/SOC-engineer.md

 # SOC Engineer Challenges

-## * Theoretical Exercise
+## Theoretical Exercise
 #### Evaluation rules of engagement
 Objective: Understand and contain issue(s) without any pushes to production

-Pick up to three of the scenarios provided
+Pick up to three of the scenarios provided;

 * Provide the answer in an analog format (paper or whiteboard)
 * You can use any technology you want (ideally ones you have experience with) and any Group Security team size